 Do you really understand why your employees are not complying with your travel policy?
-Check this article before, to have the full vision.
+Check seven reasons why your employees are not complying with your corporate travel policy before, to have the full vision.
 Now that you understand why your employees don’t comply with your travel policy, you can address the issues.

 STRATEGY 1: Write a clear and concise travel and expense policy

 A good corporate travel and expense policy should ensure your business travelers are clear on what is expected of them at every point of their business trip.
 It will cover all aspects of T&E such as accommodation, meals, tips, entertainment, airline booking, ground transportation and rental cars.
 There needs to be clear guidance on issues such as approval procedures, key points of contact, preferred booking channels, rules for using company credit cards, gifts and favors and a list of expenses that will and that will not be approved under any circumstance.